Christina of Denmark: Claimant

 In 1561, Christina planned to marry her daughter Renata to King Frederick II of Denmark.
-However, on the outbreak of the Nordic Seven Years' War between Denmark-Norway and Sweden in 1563, she interrupted these plans.
+However, on the outbreak of the Nordic Seven Years' War between Denmark-Norway and Sweden in 1563, these plans were interrupted.
 She was aided by Peder Oxe, the adventurer Wilhelm von Grumbach and his allies, who attempted to dethrone her second cousin king Frederick II of Denmark in her favour, and advised her to raise an army an invade Jutland, by which she would be welcomed by the Danish nobility, at that time in opposition to the Danish monarch.
 From 1565 to 1567, Christina negotiated with king Eric XIV of Sweden to create an alliance between Sweden and Denmark-Norway through a marriage between Renata and Eric XIV.
 The plan was for Christina to conquer Denmark with the support of Sweden, a plan Eric agreed to, if she could secure the support from the Emperor and the Netherlands.
 In 1566, Christina struck a medal referring to herself with the title Queen of Denmark, with the motto: Me sine cuncta ruunt (Without me all things perish).
 However, Emperor Ferdinand was against the plan because the destructive effect it would have of the power balance in Germany, where Saxony, being strongly allied with Denmark, opposed Christina's claims.
 Nor did she manage to acquire the support of Philip of Spain.
 The planned marriage alliance between Lorraine and Sweden was finally terminated when Eric XIV married his non-noble lover Karin Månsdotter in 1567.
 In 1569, Christina still entertained hopes to press her claims to the Danish throne, but was met with the reply from Cardinal Granvelle, that the Netherlands would never turn against Denmark; that the Emperor would oppose it, and that Spain was occupied elsewhere.
 With the end of the Nordic Seven Years' War in 1570, Christina no longer worked actively in this matter.